The 10 Worst Seattle Suburbs For 2023

-Today, we’ll use science and data to determine which Seattle ‘burbs need a little tender loving care – the sore thumbs of the Seattle area if you will.
-Realistically, you can’t expect all the suburbs to live up to Seattle proper, although Mercer Island certainly tries.
+Today, we’ll use Saturday Night Science to determine which Seattle ‘burbs need a little tender loving care – the sore thumbs of the Seattle area if you will.
+Realistically, you can only expect some of the suburbs to live up to Seattle proper, although Mercer Island certainly tries.

 We examined the 54 biggest suburbs of Seattle to find out the worst places to live.
 And while you won’t necessarily find them on the worst places to live in Washington lists, these ten places are a little too far downwind of Seattle in terms of quality of life.

-Here are the 10 worst suburbs around Seattle for 2023:
+The 10 worst suburbs around Seattle for 2024

 1. Tukwila